jliu678/Hugobox_cv/content/post/11f.Velocity_dynamic_model_posthoc_velocity-graph/index.md

 image:
   caption: 'Image credit: [**Logan Voss on Unsplash**](https://unsplash.com)'
 ---
-# Introduction
+## Introduction

-In this third installment of our blog series on effectively applying the dynamic model to infer RNA velocity from single-cell RNA-seq, we explore the cosine similarity and exponential kernel transformation that underpin the RNA velocity graph and its embedding.
-This marks the beginning of our deep dive into the post hoc computations in scVelo that shape both the visualization and interpretation of RNA velocity.
+In this third installment of our blog series on effectively applying the dynamic model to infer RNA velocity from single-cell RNA-seq, we start our deep dive into the post hoc computations in scVelo that shape both the visualization and interpretation of RNA velocity.

+Here specifically looks into the two key components that are computed post hoc in scVelo to derive the velocity graph:
+- cosine similarity in section A)
+- exponential kernel transformation in section B)

+And how velocity graph are projected onto an embedding, such as UMAP or t-SNE, which is the common way to visualize the inferred RNA velocity in section C)

+Finally, the reconstructability score {{< math >}} $r$ {{< /math >}} in section D), which quantifies how well a subset of genes can recapitulate the overall RNA velocity dynamics inferred from the full set of genes.

-# D) Cosine Similarity to compute velocity graph
+## A) Cosine Similarity to compute velocity graph

 ### **Example Setup**
 We have two cells \( i \) and \( j \), with gene expression vectors: